mfsaglam/quietCal/README.md

   implementations — in-memory variants are used in previews and tests
 - `CalorieEstimating` abstracts calorie estimation so different backends can be swapped in (stub, Apple Intelligence, etc.)

+## Siri & Shortcuts

+QuietCal exposes its actions to Siri, Spotlight, and the Shortcuts app via the App Intents framework.
+The design goal is minimum-friction logging: the user says a single natural phrase and everything — food, amount, unit — is inferred.

+### Intents

+- **Log a Meal** (`LogMealIntent`) — takes one free-text phrase, estimates the calories, and saves the meal in the background (the app doesn't open).
+- **Today's Calories** (`TodaysCaloriesIntent`) — reports today's logged total.

+Both are registered as App Shortcuts in `QuietCalShortcuts`, so no user setup is required — the phrases work as soon as the app has been launched once.

+### Usage

+Trigger by voice, Type to Siri, Spotlight, or the Shortcuts app:

+> "Hey Siri, log a meal in QuietCal"
+> — *"What did you eat?"*
+> "two hundred grams of grilled chicken"
+> — *"Logged grilled chicken — about 330 calories."*

+> "Hey Siri, how many calories have I logged in QuietCal?"
+> — *"You've logged 1,240 calories today across 4 meals."*

+Amounts can be weights, volumes, or counts — "8 oz salmon", "a cup of rice", "250 ml orange juice", "two eggs".
+On device, the on-device model normalises the amount to grams and estimates the calories in a single call.

+### How it works

+- The intent runs in a background process, separate from the UI, so it writes straight to the shared App Group SwiftData store and calls `WidgetCenter.reloadAllTimelines()` — the meal is there next time the app opens.
+- Phrase parsing is delegated to the CalorieEstimator package's model-based `estimate(phrase:)`.
+A lightweight local fallback (`MealPhraseParser`) backs the simulator/stub path so the flow works without Apple Intelligence.
+- A `SiriTipView` on the Home screen teaches the trigger phrase (dismissal is persisted).

+### Notes

+- Voice Siri and on-device estimation require a **real device** with Apple Intelligence enabled.
+On the simulator, exercise the intents from the **Shortcuts** app (they use the stub estimator).
+- Every App Shortcut phrase must include the app name ("QuietCal").

 ## Requirements